llancruzz/hogwarts/README.md

 #### Color Scheme

-The site's color scheme was intentionally kept to a minimum to ensure clear focus, emphasize status information, and convey a professional aesthetic.
+The site's colour scheme was intentionally kept to a minimum to ensure clear focus, emphasize status information, and convey a professional aesthetic.

 ![colour schema](docs/hogwarts.png)

 #### Typography

-Google fonts was used in this project with both fonts selected for their legibility and simplicity:
+Google fonts were used in this project with both fonts selected for their legibility and simplicity:

 1. [Link the font used here](https://fonts.google.com/specimen/DM+Sans)